diamondpkg/diamond/README.md

 ```bash
 node-sass myfile.scss
 ```
-it will give you errors about not being able to find the file `~boostrap`.
+it will give you errors about not being able to find the file `~bootstrap`.
 This is because you aren't using diamond's custom importer.

 It is recommended to use the compile command to compile your Sass instead of node-sass.